Professional Integrity & Ethics

 I provide impartial expert analysis in civil, administrative, and criminal cases.
 I have testified for both the prosecution and the defense, and my role is to educate fact-finders—not to advocate for any party or outcome.
 My work is grounded in a neutral and objective analysis of the law and the facts.

-If you have questions or would like more information or wish to see supporting documentation, please contact me directly through the Contact page.
+If you have questions or would like more information or wish to see supporting documentation, please contact me directly.